Simon Woodroffe

 Simon Woodroffe (born 14 February 1952) is a British entrepreneur and business speaker, known as the founder of YO!
 Sushi and Yotel.
 He appeared as an investor on the first series of BBC's Dragons' Den, before being replaced by Theo Paphitis from the second series onwards.

 Woodroffe's first YO!
 Sushi restaurant, opened in 1997, introduced conveyor belt sushi to the UK market and included technology such as automated drink delivery systems, tableside call buttons, and self-heating plates.

 Woodroffe was appointed an Officer of the Order of the British Empire (OBE) in 2006 for his contributions to the hospitality industry.

 Early life and education

 Woodroffe was born in Oxford to a military family; his father served as a brigadier in the British Army.
 He grew up with his younger brother Patrick (born 1954) in Essex, where the family resided in a farmhouse.
 Woodroffe attended Marlborough College but left at age 16 with only two O-levels.

 Career

 After leaving school, Woodroffe started his career as a theatre stagehand.
 In the 1960s, he became a road crew and stage designer for artists such as Rod Stewart, the Moody Blues and Jethro Tull.
 Woodroffe subsequently spent several years in the television industry, initially selling rights to rock and pop concerts and later producing programs on extreme sports.

+Woodroffe appeared on the pilot episode of Crisis Command, during which his decisions caused the theoretical destruction of the Houses of Parliament and flooding of the London Underground.